On the sup-norm of SL(3) Hecke-Maass cusp forms: The Hecke algebra

 with the convention $d_0(A)=1$ and

 for $1\leq k\leq 3$.

 For $n$ a positive integer, the $n$-th normalized Hecke operator is defined by

-Its dual with respect to the Petersson inner product is given by
+Its dual (\cite[Theorem 6.4.6]{MR2254662}) with respect to the Petersson inner product is given by

-Applying the amplification method requires to being able to linearize the composition of several Hecke operators.
-The different required formulas are encapsulated in the following proposition. \begin{proposition} Let $p$ and $q$ be two prime numbers.
+Applying the amplification method requires being able to linearize the composition of several Hecke operators.
+The different required formulas proved in \cite{MR3525536} are encapsulated in the proposition. \begin{proposition}[R.~Holowinsky-G.~Ricotta-E.~Royer (\cite{MR3525536})] Let $p$ and $q$ be two prime numbers.